 • Decrease bids.
 If an item has high impressions but low ROI, you may want to automatically decrease its bid.
 This will stop the bleeding and will keep your powder dry.

-We hope this post has given you some solid insight into how to get the most out of your Google Shopping ads this holiday season!
+We hope this post has given you some solid insight into how to get the most out of your Google Shopping Ads!
 If it has, could you give us a share?
 Thanks!